doorkn-b/Pituitary-GH-3-Lactotroph/README.md

 Regarding the xpp program, please visit [Bard Ermentrout's website](https://sites.pitt.edu/~phase/) which describes how to get and use xpp (Bard wrote xpp).

 These model files were submitted by:

 Dr. Sheng-Nan Wu, Han-Dong Chang department of Physiology
 National Cheng Kung University Medical College Tainan 70101, Taiwan

 snwu@mail.ncku.edu.tw

+Being worked on and converted to into Neuro-ML by:
+Arnab Mukherjee

+arnabmukherjee791@gmail.com